Cooking Gorgeous

 Prepare the Dough

-If you’re using active dry yeast, stir it into the warm milk along with the sugar.
-Let it sit for 5–10 minutes until it starts to foam.
-If you're using instant yeast, you can skip this step and add it directly to the flour.
+If you are using active dry yeast, stir it into the warm milk mixture with the sugar and leave it for 5 to 10 minutes, until it starts to foam.
+If you are using fast-action dried yeast, you can add it straight to the flour.

-Once the flour starts coming together, increase the speed to medium and knead for about 8–10 minutes.
-The dough should be smooth and slightly tacky but not sticky.
+Once the flour starts coming together, increase the speed to medium and knead for 8 to 10 minutes.
+The dough should become smooth, soft, and slightly tacky, but it should not stick heavily to your hands.

-Remove the dough from the bowl, shape it into a ball, and lightly grease the mixer bowl.
-Place the dough back in, cover with a clean kitchen towel or plastic wrap, and let it rise in a warm place until doubled in size—about 1 to 1.5 hours.
+Remove the dough from the bowl and shape it into a ball.
+Lightly grease the mixing bowl, then place the dough back inside.
+Cover the bowl with a clean kitchen towel or plastic wrap and leave it in a warm place until doubled in size.
+This usually takes 1 to 1½ hours, depending on the temperature of your kitchen.
+The dough is ready when it looks puffy and springs back slowly when gently pressed.

-Once the dough has risen, punch it down gently.
-Turn it out onto a floured surface and divide it into three equal pieces.
+Once the dough has risen, punch it down gently to remove large air bubbles.
+Turn it out onto a lightly floured surface.
+Divide the dough into three equal pieces.
+For a neat loaf, weigh the pieces so they are the same size.

-the bread dough is divided into 3 equal pieces
+Bread dough is divided into 3 equal pieces.

 Second Rise and Bake

 Place the braided loaf on a baking sheet lined with parchment paper.
-Cover it lightly with a cloth and let it rest for 30–45 minutes until it puffs up a bit.
+Cover it lightly with a clean towel and leave it to rise for 30 to 45 minutes, until it looks slightly puffed.
+This second rise helps the bread bake up lighter.
+Do not skip it, or the loaf may turn out too dense.

-Swiss bread loaf is placed on a baking sheet
+A bread loaf is placed on a baking sheet for a second rise.

-Bake the loaf for about 30–35 minutes, or until it’s golden brown and sounds hollow when you tap the bottom.
-If the top is browning too quickly, tent it with foil during the last 10 minutes.
+Bake for 30 to 35 minutes, until the loaf is golden brown and sounds hollow when tapped on the bottom.
+If the top browns too quickly, loosely cover it with aluminum foil during the last 10 minutes.

-Move the bread to a wire rack and let it cool completely before slicing.
-This helps set the texture inside and keeps it from getting gummy.
+Transfer the bread to a wire rack and let it cool fully before slicing.
+Cutting it too early can make the inside gummy.

 Recipe Tips From the Chef